-- Complete one original Pantry Intake Form per household. - Keep the original on file for three years. - Maintain separate records for each household. - Retain the applications and distribution records of households for three years following the end of the certification periods corresponding to the documents. - Exception: If audit findings, claims, or litigation have not been resolved by the end of the retention period, keep all forms and records until all issues are resolved. - Retain records of household denials for three years following the decision date. - The Partner Agency can use an alternate form if it contains all the information that appears on the Pantry Intake Form and does not ask for additional information that the USDA does not require for participation in The Emergency Food Assistance Program. - If the Partner Agency desires to use an alternate form, the form must be approved by ETFB staff. - Fields denoted on the pantry intake form with "" are not required pieces of information, but valuable information for the Food Bank and our partners. - The applicant can decline to complete these fields if desired.
-The collection of additional data must not be a real or perceived barrier to participation in USDA TEFAP.
+- Complete one original Pantry Intake Form per household. - Keep the original on file for three years. - Maintain separate records for each household. - Retain the applications and distribution records of households for three years following the end of the certification periods corresponding to the documents. - Exception: If audit findings, claims, or litigation have not been resolved by the end of the retention period, keep all forms and records until all issues are resolved. - Retain records of household denials for three years following the decision date. - The Partner Agency can use an alternate form as long as it contains all the information that appears on the Pantry Intake Form and does not ask for additional information that the USDA does not require for participation in The Emergency Food Assistance Program.

+- If the Partner Agency desires to use an alternate form, the form must be approved by ETFB staff. - Fields denoted on the pantry intake form with \\x\\ are not required pieces of information, but valuable information for the Food Bank and our partners.
+The applicant can decline to complete these fields if desired. - Please note that the Release of Information (ROI) is an optional field for the participant. - The collection of additional data must not be a real or perceived barrier to participation in USDA TEFAP.